Box Account Types: Cornell Enterprise or Personal

 Supported Official Box Apps

-Box has Official Apps that they are contractually obligated to support and all are available under Cornell’s Box Customer Agreement (see available Official Box developed apps).
+Box has Official Apps that they are contractually obligated to support, and all are available under Cornell’s Box Customer Agreement.
+See official Box-developed apps.

 Third-Party Apps

-There are well over 100 apps that have been developed by other companies, which are neither contractually covered nor supported by Box.
-Although Cornell is not planning on blocking any specific third party apps, Cornell Enterprise Box account users must be aware that information stored within Box and accessed by a third party app is likely to be pulled out of the secure Box environment when the app is in use.
+More than 100 apps have been developed by other companies, which are neither contractually covered nor supported by Box.
+Although Cornell doesn’t block any specific third-party apps, Cornell Enterprise Box account users must be aware that information stored within Box and accessed by a third-party app is likely to be pulled out of the secure Box environment when the app is in use.
 See permitted uses for Cornell Box to review the types of institutional information we are concerned about protecting.
-Anyone using a Cornell Enterprise Box account should be aware they are subject to Cornell University Policy 4.1.2 and 5.10.
+Anyone using a Cornell Enterprise Box account should be aware they are subject to Cornell University Policy 4.12 and University Policy 5.10.

 Cornell's implementation of Box is part of the Internet2 NET+ Services program.